Portsmouth Police Department: 2011 death of Kirill Denyakin

-On April 23, 2011, Kirill Denyakin, a citizen of Khazakstan living in Portsmouth, went to the apartment of a friend, Aileen Putnam, to pick up his laundry.
+On April 23, 2011, Kirill Denyakin, a citizen of Kazakhstan living in Portsmouth, went to the apartment of a friend, Aileen Putnam, to pick up his laundry.
 While at his friend's home, he consumed four or five screwdriver cocktails.
 According to a report in The Virginian-Pilot, Putnam became concerned by Denyakin's behavior and texted her boyfriend.
 Putnam's boyfriend arrived at her apartment at approximately 7 p.m., and he told Denyakin to go home and sober up.
 At approximately 9 p.m., Denyakin arrived at Natalya Wilson's apartment on Green Street.
 Denyakin was still intoxicated, and Wilson and Denyakin got into an argument because Wilson had previously told Denyakin that she did not like seeing him drunk around her baby.
 Wilson left the apartment and went to the restaurant where her husband worked and asked him and a friend to come home and help with Denyakin.
 The two men helped Denyakin outside, took away his keys, and set him on the stoop to sober up.
 Wilson's husband then returned to work.

 About one hour later, Denyakin awoke and began pounding on the door.
 Wilson was alarmed and asked her neighbor to call 9-1-1.
 During the call, the neighbor implied that Denyakin was "a stranger", and the dispatcher relayed the incident as a burglary in progress.
 Officer Stephen Rankin was nearby dealing with a homeless man and at 10:10 p.m. told the dispatcher that he would respond to the burglary call.
 Rankin arrived at the apartment at 10:12 p.m., finding Denyakin standing at the same door of the building where the burglary had been reported.
 Rankin gave Denyakin verbal commands to turn around, but Denyakin was unresponsive to these commands.
 Denyakin placed his hands "at the midsection of his body, in the waistband area", before charging at Rankin, who fired his weapon "in an effort to stop the threat".
 There were no witnesses to the shooting.
 Additionally, Officer Rankin had not synchronized his duty belt microphone with his vehicle's dashcam, so there was no audio or video recording of the events.
 The Virginian-Pilot later reported that Wilson had heard officer Rankin order Denyakin to "get down" three times before gunfire erupted; however, less than two minutes had elapsed between Rankin's arrival on the scene and the shooting.
 Shortly after the shooting, a second officer arrived and found the glass in the front door had been shattered and Denyakin was on the ground.
 By the time the paramedics arrived, Denyakin was dead.
 An autopsy determined that Denyakin had 11 bullet wounds in his chest, left shoulder, right upper arm, left thigh, right flank, hip, right wrist, and left hand, and a blood alcohol content of 0.28%.